mikaelvesavuori/acmecorp-microservices-webshop/README.md

 Ensure that any regions are correct.

-The `custom.appDeliveryPage` key refers to the URL which the second email will point to, where the user is expected to make their delivery time choice.

 ### 4. Perform first deployment

 Run `sls deploy` to deploy the stack with Serverless Framework.
 You'll want this first dummy deployment in order to create some resources you'll need to refer to shortly.